 \section{Mellin and Laplace transforms}

-We will now apply the results of Section~\ref{s:analysis} to two examples which, besides their own interest, will be instrumental in our description of zeta functions associated to the length orthospectrum.
-All along this section, we will take $\chi_{\infty}$ to be a smooth function on $\IR$ satisfying the following properties
+We will now apply the results of Section~\ref{s:analysis} to two fundamental cases which, besides their own interest, will be instrumental in our description of zeta functions associated with the length orthospectrum, defined in Section~\ref{general-ep-series-poin}.
+These two cases are the two main analytical statements of the article.